AnnaKL/CV/README.md

 - Learned a true meaning of comittment , teamwork and psychological resilience while going though a change of the laboratory's owner, building and IT system during the same period of time.
 - Proved to be disciplined and self-driven person during the preparation and by passing the BBTS Specialist Certificate in Transfusion Science Practice exam.
-- Contributed to writing the Standard Operation Procedures and annual audits.
+- Written several Standard Operation Procedures and annual audits.
 - Helped to provide continuous and high quality service to patients.